chicagopython/chipy.org/CONTRIBUTING.md

     $ make format
     ```
-6. If any of the commands above fail, make changes to your code to successfully pass the three comamnds above.
+6. If any of the commands above fail, make changes to your code to successfully pass the three commands above.
-7. Once your changes pass the automated tests and formatters, add your changes to the branch and make a commit with a descriptive message:
+7. Once your changes pass the automated tests and formatters, add your changes to the branch.
+Using `git status`, double check that the files are the files that you want to commit.
+Then make a commit with a descriptive message
     ```
     $ git add .

+    $ git status

     $ git commit -m "Adding a new feature to Chipy.org"
     ```